Percentage

 Country

 The country search allows you to find individual countries.
-Five countries can be selected and compared at the
+Five countries can be selected and compared at the same time.

 The Nordic countries perform far better than German-speaking nations such as Switzerland and Germany.